ntustison/Histograms/Text/stitched.md

 important to note that human expertise leverages more than relative intensity values to identify salient, clinically relevant features in images---something more akin to the complex neural network structure versus the 1-D intensity histogram.
-The recent emergence of deep-layered neural networks [@LeCun:2015aa], particularly convolutional neural networks (CNN), is due to their outstanding performance in certain computational tasks, including classification and semantic segmentation in medical imaging [@Shen:2017aa].
+The increased popularity of deep-layered neural networks as [@LeCun:2015aa], particularly convolutional neural networks (CNN), is due to their outstanding performance in certain computational tasks, including classification and semantic segmentation in medical imaging [@Shen:2017aa].